cyberbotics/competition-template/README.md

 -->
 ## Organizer setup

-To organize a benchmark, follow the instructions in the [ORGANIZER.md](../../ORGANIZER.md) file
+To organize your own benchmark, follow the instructions in the [ORGANIZER.md](../../blob/main/ORGANIZER.md) file

 ---